rajeevgit8055hub/Business-Insights-Decks/README.md

 Unlike random downloads, these decks have been thoughtfully built with:

 - **Real business problems and case studies**
-- **Technical execution using tools like Excel, SQL, Tableau, Web Dev**
+- **Technical execution using tools like Excel, Power Query, SQL, Power BI, Access, Tableau, Web Dev**
 - **Insights, outcomes, and recommendations** tailored for business stakeholders

 Each presentation is structured in a way that it can directly be used as a **boardroom-ready communication tool**.